Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 This procedure is performed under general anesthesia, typically taking several hours and requiring a long recovery period.

-Additionally, it is classified as a high-risk procedure, necessitating a specialized, highly experienced surgeon, as well as a reputable hospital equipped with all the necessary advanced spine surgery cages and devices.
+Additionally, it is classified as a high-risk procedure, necessitating a specialized, highly experienced surgeon, as well as a reputable hospital equipped with all the necessary advanced spine surgery tools and devices.

-Examples of spinal injuries that are performed by traditional, open surgeries are spine fusion Surgery, revision spine Surgery, discectomy, large mass removal and spinal deformity fixations and spinal stabilization
+Examples of spinal injuries treated with traditional open surgeries include spine fusion surgery, revision spine surgery, discectomy, large mass removal, spinal deformity fixation, and spinal stabilization.

 Advantages of Traditional Spinal Surgeries: